Dynamics of learning to integrate in linear recurrent neural networks: Learning a leaky integrator

-We first study how the RNN learns to solve the simplest memory task: damped integration with $f_{\star}(t) = e^{-c_{\star} t}$~\cite{seung1996still}.
-This target filter corresponds to a leaky integrator that accumulates input over time but forgets it exponentially with rate $c_{\star}$.
-The goal is for the network to emulate this temporal filtering behavior, effectively maintaining a memory of past inputs with an exponential decay.
-When the initial weights are small ($\sigma \ll 1$), the early-time learning dynamics drive alignment of the read-in and read-out vectors, and there emerges an aligned spike in the recurrent weights (see Appendix \ref{app:rich_integrator} for details of the derivation).
-Intuitively, the network starts with negligible interactions, and learning first focuses on strengthening the pathways that are most effective for the learning task.
-This results in the alignment of $\u$ and $\v$, meaning that the network predominantly processes information along a single direction in the high-dimensional state space.
-Concretely, to leading order in the initialization scale, we find the ODEs
+When the initial weights are small ($\sigma \ll 1$), the early-time learning dynamics drive alignment of the read-in and read-out vectors, and there emerges an aligned spike in the recurrent weights.
+Intuitively, the network starts with negligible interactions, and learning first focuses on strengthening the pathways that are most effective for the learning task \cite{atanasov2022alignment}.
+Once this aligned spike emerges, one can reduce the problem to a set of low-dimensional effective learning dynamics along the direction defined by the spike.

+Early in training, all parameters remain of order $\sigma$ and the residual error is dominated by the target filter $f_\star(t) - f_s(t) \approx f_\star(t)$.
+Then, we can approximate the learning dynamics as

+These early dynamics result in the alignment of $\u$ and $\v$, meaning that the network predominantly processes information along a single direction in the high-dimensional state space.
+Concretely, by approximating \eqref{eq:gf} to leading order in the initialization scale, we find the ODEs